Token Search API FAQ

 - Partial matches are supported (e.g., "PEP" will match "PEPE")

-- Exact matches are typically prioritized in results
+- Exact matches and verified tokens are prioritized in results

 Which blockchains are supported?